Exactly computable and continuous metrics on isometry classes of finite and 1-periodic sequences: Metrics on isometry classes of high-dimensional periodic sequences

 The equivalence of high-dimensional sequences is considered the sense of Definition~\ref{dfn:high-dim_sequence}.

-\begin{thm}[classification of high-dimensional sequences] Any high-dimensional periodic sequences $S,Q\subset\R\times\R^{n-1}$ with $m$ motif points are equivalent in the sense of Definition~\ref{dfn:high-dim_sequence} if and only if there is a cyclic permutation $\si\in C^o(m)$ such that $\si(\TVI(S))=\TVI(Q)$. \bs \end{thm} \begin{proof} By Definition~\ref{dfn:high-dim_sequence} any equivalence $f\times g$ acts by translations $f$ on the time projection, hence preserves the distance list $\DL^o(t(S))$ up to cyclic permutation.
-For a fixed time projection of $m$ ordered points, the isometry $g$ preserves the cyclic distance matrix $\CDM(v(S))$.
-Given the invariant $\TVI(S)=(\DL^o(t(S)),\CDM(v(S)))$, we reconstruct the periodic sequence $t(S)$ up to translation in $\R$ by Proposition~\ref{prop:SDL} and the ordered set $v(S)$ up to isometry in $\R^{n-1}$ by Proposition~\ref{prop:CDM}.
-Then $S$ is determined up to equivalence by $t(S)$ and $v(S)$. \end{proof}
+\begin{thm}[classification of high-dimensional sequences] Any high-dimensional periodic sequences $S,Q\subset\R\times\R^{n-1}$ with $m$ motif points are equivalent in the sense of Definition~\ref{dfn:high-dim_sequence} if and only if there is a cyclic permutation $\si\in C^o(m)$ such that $\si(\TVI(S))=\TVI(Q)$. \bs \end{thm}

 For any high-dimensional periodic sequence $S=\{p_1,\dots,p_m\}+l\vec e_1\Z$ in $\R\times\R^{n-1}$ and integer $k\geq 2$, its \emph{multiple} is $kS=\{p_1+jl\vec e_1,\dots,p_m+jl\vec e_1\}_{j=0}^{k-1}+kl\vec e_1\Z$.
 For any matrix $M$, the Minkowski norm $||M||_{\infty}$ is the maximum absolute value of its real elements.